Alphitobius diaperinus: As feed

 The larvae of the litter beetle, like certain other larvae of darkling beetles such as mealworms, are used as animal feed, e.g., fed to captive reptiles.
 They have been reported as a good first food for Central American wood turtle (Rhinoclemmys pulcherrima mannii) hatchlings, because they are more active than common mealworms and their movement stimulates feeding behavior.

 As food

 The larvae are edible insects and also farmed for human consumption by specialized European insect farms, mostly in the Netherlands and Belgium.
 The larvae are either sold freeze-dried for consumption, or processed into food such as burger patties, pasta, or snack bars.
 As food, the larvae are commonly marketed under the term buffalo worms, a name that is also used for the larvae of Alphitobius laevigatus which can lead to confusion.
 The species can be detected using the PCR method.
-More rarely, the name lesser mealworm is used.

 On 4 July 2022, EFSA published an opinion confirming the safety of frozen and freeze-dried larvae of Alphitobius diaperinus for human consumption.
 Approval as novel food in the European Union followed on 6 January 2023 with the EU commission's publication of Implementing Regulation 2023/58 authorising the placing on the market of the frozen, paste, dried and powder forms of Alphitobius diaperinus larvae.